agubelu/Eldrow/README.md

 TO-DO:
 - Tidy up some code
 - Make it expandable to any other languages (right now only English is supported)
-- Add benchmarks to determine how many tries Eldrow takes on average